-The New Jersey Association for Educational Technology (NJAET) serves a variety of educators and those interested in education including teachers, technology coordinators, administrators, consultants, computer companies, software vendors, and others.
+The New Jersey Association for Educational Technology (NJAET) is a professional organization serving a variety of educators and those interested in education including teachers, technology coordinators, administrators, consultants, computer companies, software vendors, and others.
 It provides publications, an annual conference, and special programs for its members.
+Complimentary membership is open to anyone who completes the Join NJAET registration form.

 Founded in 1986, the association is governed by the NJAET Executive Board.
-The Board consists of the officers, committees, liaisons to other organizations, special appointees, members-at-large, and founding and emeritus members.
-Board meetings are held six times per year with one meeting held online.
+Board meetings are held periodically throughout the year.

-NJAET held its first annual conference in 1988 when it was a brand new state organization with approximately 50 members.
+Technology Conferences - NJAET held its first annual conference in 1988 when it was a brand new state organization with approximately 50 members.
 Since then, the number of members has increased tremendously but the organization continues to hold its annual conference to help members keep up with advances in technology.
-Currently, the annual conference is held each October.
-For over a decade, it has been held at Georgian Court University in central New Jersey.
-This one-day conference features hands-on workshops and presentations in addition to a vendor area.
-In addition to this annual conference, periodic meetings, workshops, and other presentations offer other professional development opportunities for members.
+Currently, the annual conference is held in August at Stone Bridge Middle School in Allentown, NJ.
+In other years, NJAET held successful technology conferences in Allentown and in various other locations including Georgian Court University, St. Dominic School in Brick, NJ and the Linwood Middle School in North Brunswick, NJ.
+Conferences provide hands-on workshops, lectures, and demonstrations geared towards the latest technology as well as tried-and-true methods and lessons.
+And don't forget the opportunity for "good ol' fashioned" networking, face-to-face.

 NJAET works to promote the use of technology in education through the following specific purposes: